evanwill/_drafts/_notes/commandline.md

 Note that the shell does not execute commands itself.
 It calls on hundreds of other applications in the OS to get things done.
-It's the most basic way to interface with your computer short of re-writing it!
+It's the most basic way to interface with your computer short of re-wiring it!

 ## Which Shell?

-There is actually a lot of shells out there!
+There are actually a lot of shells out there!
 Most OS come with one as a standard application.
-On modern Windows CMD or PowerShell are normally available.
+On Windows, CMD or PowerShell are normally available.
 These use a syntax and set of applications unique to Windows systems.

-However, the most popular and commonly used is the Unix shell **Bash** (Bourne Again SHell) which is standard on Linux and Mac OS.
+However, the most popular and commonly used is the Unix shell **Bash** ([Bourne Again SHell](https://en.wikipedia.org/wiki/Bash_(Unix_shell))) which is standard on Linux and Mac OS.
 Even if you are a Windows user, learning Bash will open up a powerful set of tools on your personal machine, in addition to familiarizing you with the standard remote interface used on almost all servers and super computers.
 If you want to control a Raspberry Pi or virtual machine in the cloud, you will need to use the Bash Shell.